I spent many years fighting the battle to travel more often.

 5. Rent out your place while you’re away

 It’s fairly straightforward to list your place online, though it does take a little effort.
 First, take some great photos of all the rooms in your home, and write out a detailed description of your space and the neighbourhood to go with the images.
-Sign up as an Airbnb host then create your listing, then wait for bookings to come in.
+Sign up as an Airbnb host and create your listing, then wait for bookings to come in.
 If you’re interested, I’ve written a step-by-step guide to renting out your place on Airbnb while you travel!